 These aren’t facts your business can afford to ignore.
 Luckily , Make Us Care is here to help you convert your brand messages into something meaningful.
 It’s a step by step journey, which we can help guide you through to arrive at a destination that gets you and your customers meeting in the same place.

 Chances are, at the heart of it, you’re similar to your customer.
 That’s why you invented the solution to their problem – you needed it too!
-So thinking about the messaging that affects you is a sure-fire way to find the best way to connect with them.
+So thinking about your brand story and messaging that affects you, is a sure-fire way to find the best way to connect with them.

 One example that we loved here at Make Us Care is Elvie’s Pumping Unplugged campaign.
 Why do we love it?
 Because it’s funny, it’s engaging, and it’s human.
 But most of all, it’s clearly showcasing the problem, the people it’s affected, and most importantly – the solution.